ebirien/data-analytics-power-bi-report690/README.md

     - Answer (Refer to: **question_5.csv** and **question_5.sql**)

 4. Updated Documentation
-  - Updated the **README** file on the GitHub repository of the project.
+  - Updated the **README** file and uploaded to the GitHub repository of the project.
-  - Uploaded SQL queries and results the Github repository.
+  - Uploaded SQL queries and results to the Github repository.